 Founded in late 2008, the mission of The Critical Flame is simple: to encourage intelligent public discussion about literature and culture through long-form literary and critical essays covering a wide range of topics.

 Between May 2014 and April 2015, CF dedicated one year to women writers and writers of color.
 Read editor Daniel Evans Pritchard’s note on the project.

 Daniel Evans Pritchard, Editor-in-Chief, is the founding editor and publisher of The Critical Flame.
-A poet, translator, and essayist, his work can be found in Prodigal, Fulcrum, The Buenos Aires Review, The Quarterly Conversation, Rain Taxi, and elsewhere.
-He serves on the board of Salamander and as an advisor for AGNI.
+A poet, translator, and essayist, his work has been published by Harvard Review, Missouri Review, Los Angeles Review of Books, Slush Pile, Prodigal, The Buenos Aires Review, The Quarterly Conversation, Rain Taxi, and elsewhere.
+Find out more about Daniel at his website.

 Alison Lanier, Associate Editor, is a Boston-based writer and graduate of Wellesley College.
 Her fiction, reviews, articles, and essays have appeared in Counterpoint Magazine and The Wellesley Review, where she also served as editor.